jrmrtns/galaxis/README.md

 * 4 x Pins with Spaceships (coming soon, in the meanwhile I use the black pins printed with white filament)

 ### Paperware
-While your printer is working, and mine was working for long time, there is a [pdf to print out a board](./assets/sheet.pdf).
-Galaxis can be played using paper and pencil.
+If you do not have access to a 3d printer, or while your printer is working, and mine was working for long time, there is a [pdf to print out a board](./assets/sheet.pdf).
+With this sheet, Galaxis can be played using paper and pencil.

 ### Credits
 * [Internet connection icons created by Erix - Flaticon](https://www.flaticon.com/free-icons/internet-connection)